rhernandez-nationalboard/AG-Grid-Replacement/README.md

 - Client Side / Server Side Pagination Support
 - Open Sourced Community Project
 - Customization through css overrides
+- Select data can be retrieved by defining useState

 Cons:
 - Not Popular, 115K weekly downloads
 - Depends on styled-component-library
+- Cell customization is defined at column level with row as a parameter.